 Explore the towns that make up the Bunbury Geographe region here:

 Top ten things to do in Bunbury Geographe

 - Pack a picnic and head for the hills.
-Wellington National Park, Honeymoon Pool and Minningup Pool offer great spots for bushwalking, canoeing, mountain biking and swimming.
+Wellington National Park, Honeymoon Pool and Black Diamond Lake offer great spots for bushwalking, canoeing and mountain biking.

 - Dive or snorkel the purposely-sunk Lena wreck off Bunbury.

 - Visit the replica home of Snugglepot and Cuddlepie’s author, May Gibbs, in Harvey.